Sequence Order: Final Surrendering Confederate Forces of the American Civil War

 (Final Formal Surrender of Confederate forces "West of the Mississippi")

-Also highlighted is Henry Berry Lowery, an Eastern North Carolinian Indian, who became known as the Robin Hood of North Carolina.
+Also highlighted is Henry Berry Lowery, an Eastern North Carolina Indian, who became known as the Robin Hood of North Carolina.
 Respected Civil War authors, Thom Hatch and Lawrence Hauptman, help reconstruct these most captivating stories, along with descendants like Cherokee Nation member Jay Hanna, whose great-grandfathers fought for both the Union and the Confederacy.
 Together, they reveal a new, fresh perspective and the very personal reasons that drew these Native Americans into the fray.

-Also consider: Civil War Terror (History Channel) Description: This is the largely untold story of a war waged by secret agents and spies on both sides of the Mason Dixon Line.
+Recommended Viewing: Civil War Terror (History Channel) Description: This is the largely untold story of a war waged by secret agents and spies on both sides of the Mason Dixon Line.
 These are tales of hidden conspiracies of terror that specifically targeted the civilian populations.
 Engineers of chemical weapons, new-fangled explosives and biological warfare competed to topple their enemy.
 With insight from Civil War authorities, we debunk the long-held image of a romantic and gentlemanly war.
-To revisit the past, we incorporate written sources, archival photographs and newspaper headlines.
-Our reenactments bring to life key moments in our historical characters' lives and in each of the horrific terrorist plots.
+Continued below...

 When did the Civil War end?
 Where did the American Civil War officially end?
 Location, Date, Year, Civil War Ended, Last Battle of the Civil War was, Confederate Army Final Surrender History Details